Association of Independent Methodists

 The Association of Independent Methodists (AIM) is a fellowship of independent Methodist congregations that are aligned with the holiness movement.
 The Association is based in the United States, being founded in 1965 by churches who left the mainline Methodist Church because of disagreements on church government and doctrinal matters.
-As of 2023, the denomination has 47 churches in 8 U.S. states (and Honduras), concentrated mostly in the Southern United States.
+As of 2024, the denomination has 123 churches in 13 U.S. states, concentrated mostly in the Southern United States.

 Beliefs

 The Association of Independent Methodists maintains a statement of faith similar to other denominations of a Wesleyan-Holiness orientation with a Methodist heritage.

 According to AIM's Statement of Faith: "The Bible is the infallible Word of God, inerrant in the originals.
 There is one God, eternally existent in three Persons—Father, Son, and Holy Spirit," and "Jesus Christ alone is Man's Redeemer and is the only way to salvation and everlasting life."
 Furthermore, the Association believes in Jesus' "full deity, virgin birth, atoning death, bodily resurrection, heavenly ascension, and imminent return".

 Salvation is "by grace through faith in the atonement and merits of Christ, appropriated through the repentance of sins and a lively trust in Him".

 Evangelical in belief, the Association states: "There is to be a resurrection of both the saved and the lost, the saved to everlasting life and the lost to everlasting damnation."
 True to the Wesleyan position, the Association adheres to a belief in entire sanctification: "The believer can be cleansed from all sin through the sanctifying power of the blood of Christ applied to the heart of him who believes by the work of the Holy Spirit."
 This is reflected in the theme of the small band of churches: "free salvation for all people and full salvation from all sin".

 In terms of man's origins, the Association maintains: "The Biblical account of creation and all other supernatural acts of God recorded in the Scriptures are true," holding to an Arminian position that "man was created to be a free moral agent and remains so all the days of his life, with the God-given freedom to embrace or reject God throughout one's life in response to God's offer in prevenient grace."

+The Association accepts the ordination of women as pastors in the Church, and credentials them for ministry.

 The Association celebrates two Sacraments, common to other Methodist bodies: the Lord's Supper and Baptism, by method of choice.